jplasmeier/Zoia/README.md

 ## Implementation

-Zoia is planned to be mostly written in Java with some Clojure and/or Perl if need be.
+Zoia is planned to be mostly written in Clojure with other languages if need be.
+The web parts are handled by `ring` and `liberator`.

 ## Testing and Evaluation